SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Experiments

-Fig.~\ref{fig:qualitative_compare_geo} provides a qualitative comparison of \ours with ComPC, GenFusion, DN-Gaussian, and ground truth under unseen viewpoints.
-Our method outperforms all baselines in terms of CD and EMD metrics, indicating that \ours recovers a more plausible geometry of objects.
-Furthermore, \ours exhibits less performance degradation using fewer visible viewpoints, demonstrating the robustness to viewpoint sparsity.
+\paragraph{Geometry.} We present quantitative results of \ours and baselines on the synthetic dataset in Tab.~\ref{tab:quantitative-geo}, showing that \ours outperforms all baselines in terms of CD and EMD metrics, indicating that \ours recovers a more plausible geometry of objects.
+Moreover, Fig.~\ref{fig:qualitative_compare_geo} provides a qualitative comparison of \ours under different reconstructed scenarios on an unseen view, where \ours exhibits less performance degradation despite viewpoint sparsity.